nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 ### Adding fabric

 Adding the fabric can be a little tricky and time-consuming.
+Make sure the back of the doors are facing up before you get started.

 ### Mounting